The second half of the year is setting up favorably for the precious metals sector, which was led in the first half by gold and gold mining stocks.

 But they are missing out on much bigger growth potential now being put on display by gold stocks.

-For the month of June, the HUI gold miners index advanced 17.7% (more than double the Dow’s performance).
+For June, the HUI gold miners index advanced 17.7% (more than double the Dow’s performance).
 The index is up over 30% since its low point in late May.

 It’s not unusual for an annual rally in this volatile sector to produce a doubling of the majors’ share prices.
 For the more speculative juniors, gains can often be measured in multiples of 100%.